xbankov/product_bundle/README.md

 - If CustomerID would be passed during inference as well, bundling could be then personalized.
 - I also had an idea to create neural network with triplet loss, training using negative and positive pairs of bundles.
 However I focused on demonstrating basics of recommendation systems.
-- For the same reason I did not choose other SOTA systems using neural networks, which should be also considered.
+- For the same reason I did not choose other not so established SOTA research implementations, which should be also considered.

 ### Splitting the dataset